-Awards: Appearance and construction scores will be totaled for 1st - 5th place ribbons in each class.
+Awards: Appearance and construction scores will be totaled for 1st - 5th place ribbons in each category.
+Overall high individual awards will be given to the top novice and top junior of each category

+PROJECTS AND CATEGORIES

+Each category is awarded 1st - 5th place ribbons (appearance and construction scores totaled).
 Overall high individual awards will be given to the top novice and top junior of each class.

-PROJECTS AND CLASSES

-The classes in each project are awarded $1^{st} - 5^{th}$ place ribbons (appearance and construction scores totaled).
-Overall high individual awards will be given to the top novice and top junior of each class.
-Each county may enter any combination of novice and juniors in the following classes (although they will compete in separate novice and junior categories).
+Each county may enter any combination of novice and juniors in the following categories (although they will compete in separate novice and junior categories).